 - Nordic Pure

-They have a MERV rating of 11 which is very good rating to that pulls out small particles form the air as it flows past the filter.
+They have a MERV rating of 11, which is a very good rating that will pull out small particles from the air as it flows past the filter.

-This includes dust, smoke, or even mold particles which get caught into the filter as the air cycles thug a home.
+This includes dust, smoke, or even mold particles that get caught into the filter as the air cycles through a home.

-They have different sizes to fit most any furnace or return air filter along with multi-packs.
+They have different sizes to fit almost any furnace or return air filter along with multi-packs.

 Nordic Pure makes many good filters with this electrostatic version.

-Electrostatic units build up a static electric charge as air flows though them.
-This helps in capturing and holding particles that other filter let through.
+Electrostatic units build up a static electric charge as air flows through them.
+This helps in capturing and holding particles that other filters let through.

-Besides electrostatic disposable there is also washable permanent electrostatic.
-Washable cost more initially but is cheaper in the long run since they can be used over and over again.
+Besides electrostatic disposable, there is also washable permanent electrostatic.
+Washable costs more initially but is cheaper in the long run since they can be used over and over again.